-Operating the machine without a functional air filter may cause severe engine damage and will void any warranty. • A dirty or oil saturated air filter will restrict air flow, which can be mistaken as fuel system problems.
+Operating the machine without a functional air filter may cause severe engine damage and will void any warranty. • A dirty or oil saturated air filter will restrict air flow, which can reduce performance and be mistaken as fuel system problems.
 Check the condition of the air filter before adjusting engine idle speed, where applicable. • If the air filter is damaged (torn, broken, disintegrating), replace it.

 The air filter is used to prevent dirt and other particles from possibly entering the engine and causing internal damage to it.
+The engine breather may be connected to the air intake assembly - this may lead to a build-up of oil in the air filter over extended use and is normal.
 The air filter requires regular maintenance as per the maintenance schedule.